Why does over exposure to loud noise cause hearing loss?

 "We know that exposure to loud noise can lead to hearing loss.
 Protecting your ears should always be the first line of defence, but medical treatments to combat unavoidable or accidental exposure to noise are also urgently needed," said Dr Ralph Holme, from the UK's Action on Hearing Loss3.

 Have you been experiencing difficulty hearing after spending time in a loud environment?
-To find out whether you could benefit from a hearing solution, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+To find out whether you could benefit from a hearing solution, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1NIDCD, Noise-Induced Hearing Loss.
 Accessed September 7, 2015.

 2Queensland Government, Noise fact sheet.
 Accessed September 7, 2015.